Unity-Technologies/ClusterDisplay/README.md

 ### Contribution and maintenance

-We appreciate your interest in contributing to the Unity OSC Protocol Support package.
+We appreciate your interest in contributing to the Unity Cluster Display package.
 It's important to note that **this package is provided as is, without any maintenance or release plan.**
 Therefore, we are unable to monitor bug reports, accept feature requests, or review pull requests for this package.